 - 1. City staff shall prepare an itemized work plan and cost estimate with approval of property owner. - 2.
 The Department of Neighborhood Development will bid the job to the Rehabilitation Programs' approved, qualified and licensed contractors.
-The cost of the work must be within +/-15% of the City's estimated cost. - 3.
+The cost of the work must be within + / -15% of the City's estimated cost. - 3.
 There must be a signed contract for the scope of work.
 The contract cost must be based on the line items, which make up the scope of work. - 4.
 Contingency: The contract must reflect a minimum of fifteen (15%) contingency funds to cover cost overruns.
 The 15% contingency shall be included in the total developmental cost. - 5.
 Owner is required to submit a signed construction contract with the general contractor that includes all applicable federal requirements. - 6.
 Owner must provide fire and hazard coverage equal to all loans on the property.
 City shall be listed as a loss payee.
-The general contractor must submit an insurance certificate verifying the following coverage:
+The general contractor must carry Workers Compensation coverage in accordance with NC state law and submit an insurance certificate verifying the following coverage limits: